 But for either of these two techniques to be successful the attacker must also use something called packet fragmentation which is when an attack stream is broken down into smaller ones.
 These two types of techniques mostly exploit network and protocol ambiguities at the NIDS.
 The vagueness in the way in which it interprets the header field, handles the header options, and reassembles the fragments.
 Some examples of these ambiguities are TTL, Data, Length, and IP Frag Offset.

-Now we can move onto fragmentation, there are two type of fragmentation methods one which will overwrite a section of the previous fragment and the other method which will completely overwrite a fragment.
+Now we can move onto fragmentation, there are two type of fragmentation methods, one which will overwrite a section of the previous fragment and the other method which will completely overwrite a fragment.
 In both methods, an attacker sends malicious traffic that is split into such small pieces that it does not trigger the NIDS; this is successful against NIDS that don’t reconstruct packets before checking them against the signature rules.

 Another way to use this method is by sending small packet pieces over a long period of time in order to avoid an IDS “event horizon” or monitoring period in which an IDS will look for subsequent signatures that match an attack.
 Yet another way to use fragmentation is sending the packets out of the order to confuse the simple packet re-assemblers but not the End Host computer (Cheng, Lin, Lai, and P.Lin).
 The illustration below provides an example of how fragmentation might look.